Pediatrics: History

 The earliest mentions of child-specific medical problems appear in the Hippocratic Corpus, published in the fifth century B.C., and the famous Sacred Disease.
 These publications discussed topics such as childhood epilepsy and premature births.
 From the first to fourth centuries A.D., Greek philosophers and physicians Celsus, Soranus of Ephesus, Aretaeus, Galen, and Oribasius, also discussed specific illnesses affecting children in their works, such as rashes, epilepsy, and meningitis.
 Already Hippocrates, Aristotle, Celsus, Soranus, and Galen understood the differences in growing and maturing organisms that necessitated different treatment: Ex toto non sic pueri ut viri curari debent ("In general, boys should not be treated in the same way as men").
 Some of the oldest traces of pediatrics can be discovered in Ancient India where children's doctors were called kumara bhrtya.

 Even though some pediatric works existed during this time, they were scarce and rarely published due to a lack of knowledge in pediatric medicine.
-Sushruta Samhita an ayurvedic text, composed during the sixth century BC contains the text about pediatrics.
+Sushruta Samhita, an ayurvedic text composed during the sixth century BCE, contains the text about pediatrics.
 Another ayurvedic text from this period is Kashyapa Samhita.
 A second century AD manuscript by the Greek physician and gynecologist Soranus of Ephesus dealt with neonatal pediatrics.
 Byzantine physicians Oribasius, Aëtius of Amida, Alexander Trallianus, and Paulus Aegineta contributed to the field.
 The Byzantines also built brephotrophia (crêches).
 Islamic Golden Age writers served as a bridge for Greco-Roman and Byzantine medicine and added ideas of their own, especially Haly Abbas, Yahya Serapion, Abulcasis, Avicenna, and Averroes.
 The Persian philosopher and physician al-Razi (865–925), sometimes called the father of pediatrics, published a monograph on pediatrics titled Diseases in Children.
 Also among the first books about pediatrics was Libellus [Opusculum] de aegritudinibus et remediis infantium 1472 ("Little Book on Children Diseases and Treatment"), by the Italian pediatrician Paolo Bagellardo.
 In sequence came Bartholomäus Metlinger's Ein Regiment der Jungerkinder 1473, Cornelius Roelans (1450–1525) no title Buchlein, or Latin compendium, 1483, and Heinrich von Louffenburg (1391–1460) Versehung des Leibs written in 1429 (published 1491), together form the Pediatric Incunabula, four great medical treatises on children's physiology and pathology.

 While more information about childhood diseases became available, there was little evidence that children received the same kind of medical care that adults did.
 It was during the seventeenth and eighteenth centuries that medical experts started offering specialized care for children.
 The Swedish physician Nils Rosén von Rosenstein (1706–1773) is considered to be the founder of modern pediatrics as a medical specialty, while his work The diseases of children, and their remedies (1764) is considered to be "the first modern textbook on the subject".
 However, it was not until the nineteenth century that medical professionals acknowledged pediatrics as a separate field of medicine.
 The first pediatric-specific publications appeared between the 1790s and the 1920s.